Sourdough Brandon Logo

 What apples are best for apple fritters?

 Choose apples that would be good for pies and other baked goods.
-Firm, crisp, and tart apples like Granny Smith, Honeycrisp, and Pink Lady are common options in most grocery stores.
+Common options in most grocery stores are firm, crisp, and tart apples like Granny Smith, Honeycrisp, and Pink Lady.

 Can I use active sourdough starter for this recipe?